Akari-my/PlayerOS/README.md

 `/os {playerName}` | Control Device Players | os.use

 ## Bugs??
-Write to me on Discord if you have any bugs or problems with EconomyX
+Write to me on Discord if you have any bugs or problems with PlayerOS

 ## Please leave a ⭐ to help the Project!